Richard Dupont: Exhibitions and awards

 In 2005, Dupont was invited to present a solo project at Art Basel Miami in the Art Positions sector.
+Also in 2005, Dupont exhibited at Tracy Williams Ltd. in New York, where he presented "Three in One (Self Anointed)" 2002-2004, a sculptural tableau consisting of three distorted life-size replicas of the artist's body rendered using a combination of digital fabrication and traditional casting.
+This work was acquired by The Museum of Modern Art that same year.
 In 2008, Dupont was commissioned by The Lever House Art Collection to present a major installation at Lever House.
 The installation was widely acclaimed.
-Between 2008 and 2015, Dupont's work was exhibited at The Middlebury College Museum of Art, The Flag Art Foundation, The Queens Museum, The Museum of Arts and Design, The Cleveland Museum of Art, The Museum of Contemporary Art San Diego, The Powerhouse Museum, and The Underground Museum, Los Angeles.
+Between 2008 and 2016, Dupont's work was exhibited at The Middlebury College Museum of Art, The Flag Art Foundation, The Queens Museum, The Cleveland Museum of Art, The Museum of Contemporary Art San Diego, The Powerhouse Museum, and The Underground Museum, Los Angeles.

+In 2013- 2014, Dupont exhibited in "Out of Hand: Materializing the Postdigital" at the Museum of Arts and Design.
+The exhibition was the first in-depth survey dedicated to exploring the impact of computer-assisted methods of production on contemporary art, architecture, and design.
 In 2014, Dupont was awarded the Museum of Arts and Design Visionary Award.
+In 2015, Dupont presented a solo exhibition at Tracy Williams, Ltd. In reviewing the show, New York Times art critic Martha Schwendener noted how every era needs its representations of the human figure, and that Dupont's sculptures aptly demonstrate how scanning, surveillance and imaging technology shape our conceptions of humanity today.
+Between 2017 and 2024, Dupont's work was exhibited at The Flag Art Foundation, The Southampton Arts Center, Vito Schnabel Projects, Bitforms gallery, Museo Leonora Carrington and Carolina Nitsch Contemporary Art.

 In 2024, Richard Dupont's work was included in Every Sound Is a Shape of Time: Selections from PAMM's Collection, curated by museum director Franklin Sirmans at the Pérez Art Museum Miami alongside the artworks by other sixteen artists from the institution's holdings.